ingmarboeschen/JATSdecoder/README.md

   - text2num() # converts spelled out numbers, fractions, potencies, percentages and numbers denoted with e+num to decimals
   - ngram() # creates &plusmn;n-gram bag of words around a pattern match in text
   - strsplit2() # splits text at pattern match with option "before" or "after" and without removing the pattern match
   - grep2() # extension of grep().
-Allows to connect multiple search patterns with AND
+Allows to connect multiple search patterns with logical AND operator
-  - letter.convert() # converts and unifies many hexadecimal and HTML characters to unicode and performs CERMINE specific error correction
+  - letter.convert() # unifies many and converts most hexadecimal and HTML characters to unicode and performs CERMINE specific error correction
   - which.term() # returns hit vector for a set of patterns to search for in text (can be reduced to hits only)

 ### Built With